vijaypurohit322/DataScientist-Capstone-Project/README.md

-## Starbucks Capstone Challenge: Using Starbucks app user data to predict effective offers
+## Starbucks Capstone Challenge: Using Starbucks app user data to predict effective offers.

 ### 1. Installations
 This project was written in Python, using Jupyter Notebook on Anaconda.
 The relevant Python packages for this project are as follows: